News

 Ian Wesley-Smith and Jevin West gave a talk at the WSDM conference on one of the winning algorithms for the Data Challenge.

 On Wed.
 January 27th, Dr. Spiro will speak about her research exploring rumoring behavior on social media during crisis events at the UW Undergraduate Research Seminar: Research Exposed!
-Approaches to Inquiry.
+Approaches to Inquiry

 Jevin West and his work on open access metrics were featured in the Chronicle of Higher Education.